Deer Lake Artist Residencies

 Is storage available to me during my residency?

-When using a visual arts studio for dedicated time period you will be able to keep all the items you require stored in that space.
-The space will be locked when you are not there and all of your items will be secure.
-You may bring in your own padlock for an empty cupboard for valuable items for the studios that cannot be locked due to fire safety.
+When using a visual arts studio for a dedicated period of time you will be able to keep all the items you require stored in that space.
+Most studios will be locked when you are not there so all of your items will be secure.
+For the studios that cannot be locked due to fire safety, you may bring in your own padlock to store valuable items in an empty cupboard.
 If you are using the studio intermittently during programming months, storage space cannot be offered.

 When do the Visual Arts Studios Residencies take place?

-Visual arts studios are available early to mid August to mid September for 1-2 weeks at a time.
+Visual Arts Studios are available early to mid August until mid September for 1 to 2 weeks at a time.
 Part-time residencies on specific days of the week or evenings outside of programming times may be able to be accommodated upon request.

 Ceramics

-One room of the residency houses is dedicated to a ceramic artist who is approved for the summer residency.
-As the ceramic residency is longer than the typical residency stay and only happens for a short period of each year, we want to ensure that artists from outside of the Lower Mainland have an opportunity to participate.
+One room of the Residency Houses is dedicated to a ceramic artist who is approved for the summer residency.
+As the Ceramic Residency is longer than the typical residency stays and only happens for a short period of each year, we want to ensure that artists from outside of the Lower Mainland have an opportunity to participate.

 What equipment is included in the ceramic facilities for artist use?

-Ceramic residencies provide artists with a dedicated space to work with a table, 1 wheel, ware carts and shelving for greenware and bisque pieces.
-Artists also have access to a scrounge room with bats, rolling pins, scales, banding wheels, etc., and shared equipment such as a slab roller and 2 extruders.
-Artists will also have access to the kiln shed where there are glazing tools and a spray booth.
+Ceramic residencies provide artists with a dedicated space to work with a table, one or more wheels, ware carts and shelving for greenware and bisque pieces.
+Artists also have access to a scrounge room with bats, rolling pins, scales, banding wheels, etc., and shared equipment such as a slab roller and two extruders.
+Artists will also have access to the kiln shed where there are glazes, glazing tools and a spray booth.
+Artists who want to focus primarily on clay and glaze chemistry may apply to work in the ventilated glaze lab, which includes an extensive inventory of materials, scales and mixing equipment, ball mill, rock crusher, and access to test firings.

 Are firings a part of the Ceramic residency?

-All bisque firings are included in the ceramics residency.
-Gas and electric glaze firings can be arranged and the costs of each firing will be provided to artists, so they can book those additional firings when they are ready.
+All bisque firings are included in the ceramic residency.
+Gas and electric glaze firings can be arranged, and the costs of each firing will be provided to artists so they can book additional firings when they are ready.

-What if I want to take part in a specialty firing (wood, soda, raku, primitive, gas)?
+What if I want to take part in a specialty firing (wood, soda, raku, sawdust)?

-The Shadbolt Centre specialty firings are scheduled within our programming seasons; resident ceramic artists will find the soda firings and wood firing scheduled in late September and through October the most relevant options.
-You are encouraged to take part in these firings and the Ceramic Arts Programmer will support you with getting into these registered programs if you choose to have work created during the residency fired in this way.
-Please note that these firings have space limits and will be at the regular cost of the programs.
+The Shadbolt Centre offers specialty firings which are scheduled during seasonal programming.
+Ceramic artists in residence may prefer to be a part of the firings held in late September and October as they are the closest to the end of the residency – we encourage summer artists to take part in these firings.
+If you are interested, the Ceramic Programmer will assist you with getting registered for a space in these programs prior to the beginning of your residency so that the work created during the residency can be fired this way.
+Please note that these firings do have space limits and will be charged to the artists at the regular cost of the programs.

 How much time are artists expected to work in studio residencies?

-Because of the high demand and limited time available for ceramic residencies, we expect that artists who are provided a dedicated space will be in attendance a minimum of 35 hours a week.
+Because of the high demand and limited time available for ceramic residencies, we expect that artists who are provided with a dedicated space will be in attendance a minimum of 35 hours per week.

 What if I cannot finish my project by the end of the residency?